gbkr-com/exo/README.md

 ### Operational

 Real time execution needs real time data.
-In many such cases the arrival rate of market data, even Level I (quote) data, can outstrip the speed of sending and persisting orders for the counterparty.
+In many such cases the arrival rate of market data, even Level I (quote) data, can outstrip the speed of sending orders to the counterparty.
 One solution is 'co-location' and the dedication to handle ***every*** tick.
 Another, more economic, approach is 'conflation'.

 > the merging of two or more sets of information ... into one